 Think about the work and time that goes into a single real estate transaction:

-- Showing homes
+- Showing homes to clients

 - Conversing with clients